Military beret: Vatican State

-The Pontifical Swiss Guard wears large black berets.
+The Pontifical Swiss Guard wears large black berets, draped to the right.
+The beret badge is a symbol indicating the rank of the wearer, and is worn essentially above the left ear.

 Venezuela

 Berets are worn by some units in the Venezuelan National Armed Forces, with distinctive colors for some units or functions.
 The beret colours are as follows:

 Note: Before the conversion to the red berets, the Caracas Battalion wore dark blue berets similar to those used by the O'Leary Battalion.

 Note: Bolivarian National Police general issue red berets (since 2017).

 Vietnam

 Berets used by the Vietnam Coast Guard and the Vietnam People's Navy are: